xcore/sc_ethernet/doc/lite_internals/lite.rst

 Single logical core MII
 =======================

+**PLEASE NOTE THAT THIS DOCUMENTATION IS OUT OF DATE AND CONTAINS SEVERAL INCORRECT REFERENCES**

 The module ''module_mii_singlethread'' provides a component that folds the MII layer into a single 62.5 MIPS logical core (aka thread), and allows all other software to be written in one additional core if required.
 It is meant for simple